 -Czech Nymph- Johan Klingberg and the Czech National Fly Fishing Team show you how to rig & execute the deadly "Czech Nymphing" technique.
 The Czechs are some of the best in the world at competitive fly fishing, and they will show you also how to build special leaders, favorite flies, and how to tie some of them.
 These methods are equally applicable in the USA.
 Shot on multiple rivers in Europe, you don't want to miss this one.
 Great cinematography, and highly informative, this one nicely blends instruction with entertainment.

-Electroshocking in August 2013 showed good holdover of the trout in the Housatonic River C&R section.
+Electroshocking in August 2014 showed good holdover of the trout in the Housatonic River C&R section.
 Unlike some hotter years, the trout were well dispersed and showed up in all areas they sampled.
 There were a decent number of big trout, both browns & bows, sampled in the 20-22" class, including a couple of wild rainbows around 20 inches (scale samples showed them to be 3 1/2 years old, a fantastic growth rate).
-They also sampled quite a few nice Housy trout that had migrated up the lower ends of major tributaries. .
+They also sampled quite a few nice Housy trout that had migrated up the lower ends of major tributaries.
+You can check out 2014 Fall shocking Pix on our Facebook

 Don't automatically wade out up to your waist when you approach the river, start close and fish your way out or you may spook many of the catchable trout (especially if flows are up).
 During periods of higher flows (not uncommon on the Housy), it often pushes many of the trout in relatively close to the bank, sometimes literally to within inches of it.